Become A Success -

 Robert Allen scam

-Special Note: this was a difficult review to write - not because of the program, but because at one time, Robert Allen inspired many to achieve wealth through real estate.
+Special Note: A review of Robert G Allen was a difficult review to write - not because of the program, but because at one time, Robert Allen inspired many to achieve wealth through real estate.
 Where Bill Vaughn developed many of the modern strategies in the '70's, it was Robert Allen who first wrote about many of them, and helped start the wave of investing for "the little guy".
+For that the world of investing should be grateful.
 Unfortunately, Mr. Allen seems to have lost his way.

 COACH COST: Like many others, his mentoring is quite expensive and seems to be farmed out to a third party.
 We have been unable to substantiate that he uses "Mentoring of America", but strongly suspect that he does.
 "Mentoring of America" is to be avoided at all costs.
 It has been alleged to drain credit card balances, and provide little, if any, mentoring of any value.
 Their mentors are not investors, so their ability to help anyone is minimal, at best.
 They are, it seems, only trained telephone operators.
 There is ZERO value in their mentoring, and the cost is prohibitive.